Welcome to our facility!

 REQUIREMENTS

-- Photo Identification, such as a driver’s license, D.M.V.
+- Photo Identification, such as a valid driver’s license, D.M.V.
 Identification Card, or Passport

 - Proof of completion of school, i.e. High School diploma or transcripts, General Equivalency diploma (GED) or a two-year Associate Degree or Higher.